Turkish pop star's arrest over religious schools quip stirs fierce criticism

 Kemal Kilicdaroglu, leader of the main opposition Republican People's Party (CHP), said the arrest was aimed at polarising society to keep Erdogan's AK Party in power.

-But the lawyer Ok said the case showed that on the contrary, the judiciary in Turkey is not independent, referring to the imprisonment of philanthropist Osman Kavala, pro-Kurdish leader Selahattin Demirtas, and many other politicians and journalists.
+The lawyer Ok said the case showed that on the contrary, the country's judiciary is not independent, referring to the imprisonment of philanthropist Osman Kavala, pro-Kurdish leader Selahattin Demirtas, and many other politicians and journalists over recent years.

 "The Gulsen case has shown again that the Turkish judiciary is the biggest weapon of the government," he said.
 "It makes you feel that if you live in a way other than that of those in power your life and freedom is in danger."